Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Applications: Infectious Diseases

 \subsubsection{Trigonometric Background}

 To handle the periodicity of the event counts, a simple choice of background rate is

-The linear combination of sine and cosine functions improves the flexibility of the model in comparison to a single sine function.
-Taking the argument to be $\pi t/26$ ensures that the background completes one period each calendar year.
-A single imputation estimate of this model returns which is a preliminary indication of high levels of self-excitation.
-We elect to use a $\mathrm{Gamma}$ offspring distribution for our model.
-A NN is trained using the procedure for time-varying background rates discussed in Section~\ref{ssec:timevary}, with $p = 10$ lags for the $\mathrm{NBAR}$ summary statistic.
-Table~\ref{tab:sal_est} presents the resulting NN estimate, labelled $\hth^\mathrm{tr}$, alongside the bias corrected estimate and bootstrap standard error estimates.
+The linear combination of sine and cosine functions allows for phase estimation of the periodic data.
+The argument $\pi t/26$ ensures that the background completes one period each calendar year.
+A single imputation estimate of this model returns $\hat\eta^\mathrm{imp} = 0.745$, which is a preliminary indication of high levels of self-excitation.
+We elect to use a gamma offspring distribution for our model as it can accommodate settings where transmission typically occurs after some delay.
+A NN is trained using the procedure for time-varying background rates discussed in Section~\ref{ssec:timevary}, with $p = 20$ lags for the $\mathrm{NBAR}$ summary statistic.
+Table~\ref{tab:sal_est} presents the resulting NN estimates, denoted by $\hth^\mathrm{tr}$, alongside the quantile estimates ($\bs{\hth}_{q}$).

-From $\hth^\mathrm{tr}_\mathrm{bce}$ we simulate an additional $1,\!000$ sample paths and compute the median event counts for each week of the calendar year.
+We simulate $1,\!000$ sample paths of the Hawkes process under $\hth^\mathrm{tr}$ and compute the median event counts for each week of the calendar year.
 Figure~\ref{fig:sal_nn} overlays the observed weekly averages on the simulated paths.
-The proposed background rate provides a reasonable approximation of the fluctuation in event counts, though it does not fully capture the size of the peak in summer.
-Furthermore, the observed mean weekly count is $36.196$, with the mean weekly count suggested by our estimator being
+The proposed background rate provides a reasonable approximation of the fluctuations in event counts, though it does not fully capture the magnitude of the peak in summer.
+The observed mean weekly count is $36.196$, with the mean weekly count suggested by our estimator being close to this value, at

-An estimate of $0.859$ for the branching ratio suggests very high levels of temporal clustering associated with Salmonella infection cases.
-The estimates of $\alpha$ and $\beta$ imply that the median waiting time for an offspring event is $3.5$ days, with the offspring density having a reasonably long tail.
-These features are in fair agreement with established periods of incubation and infectiousness for Salmonella \citep{NSWHealth}.
-Finally, the discrepancy between the imputation estimate and the NN estimate illustrates the ability of the NN to correct for major biases in more naive estimation procedures.
+An estimate of $0.854 \ (0.780,\, 0.910)$ for the branching ratio suggests very high levels of temporal clustering associated with Salmonella infection cases.
+Salmonella Typhimurium has an incubation period of $6$ hours to $3$ days, though incubation is typically between $12$ and $36$ hours \citep{NSWHealth}.
+The infectious period varies by individual, though periods of multiple days to multiple weeks are common \citep{NSWHealth}.
+The estimates $\hat\alpha^\mathrm{tr}$ and $\hat \beta^\mathrm{tr}$ imply a median time from offspring waiting time of 1.38 days, which is slightly lower than what is implied by the reported incubation and infectious periods.
+However, the long tail of the estimated offspring kernel supports the possibility of a few cases resulting in a prolonged infectious period.